Seattle & North Coast Railroad

 Others have created a nicely fictional roster of motive power & additional

 history.
-I cannot fathom why people do such ridiculous, destructive things!
+I cannot fathom why people do such ridiculous, destructive things.

 Anyone with true interest in facts, documented history